Twenty One Pilots: 2018–2020: Trench

 On April 9, 2020, the duo released the song "Level of Concern", which marked the first musical output by the duo since the release of Trench.
 "Level of Concern" references COVID-19 pandemic-induced anxiety, and its accompanying music video was filmed in Joseph and Dun's homes while they were under lockdown due to the pandemic.
-Joseph directed a portion of the song's proceeds to Crew Nation, a charity for live music crews who could not be paid during the lockdowns.
+The duo made a separate music video for the song and released it in the form of a continuous stream.
+It was a "never-ending music video" and ran for 178 days, from June 22 to December 18, 2020.
+Guinness World Records certified it as the longest music video in history.

 The duo later posted a video in June, as well as a photo with the code "LOC-491-555-09JKL", which could be typed into the band's website to unlock the first of 20 "USB drives" which were later revealed to be part of a scavenger hunt based around "Level of Concern."
-The ultimate reward for the scavenger hunt was exclusive digital content featured in all 20 zip drives, a video of Joseph congratulating fans for completing the scavenger hunt, and a spot in their cryptic "Never-Ending" music video for "Level of Concern", which earned a Guinness World Record for the longest run for a music video, having streamed from June 21 to December 16 (177 days), beating the previous record set by producer Pharrell Williams (24 hours).
+The ultimate reward for the scavenger hunt was exclusive digital content featured in all 20 zip drives, a video of Joseph congratulating fans for completing the scavenger hunt, and a spot in the "never-ending" stream of fan clips for "Level of Concern".

 In November 2020, Dun revealed that the duo were still working "remotely" on their next album, with both members being in different locations due to the lockdown.
 He described the recording process: "we both have our own studios, which is really nice, so he comes up with a lot of stuff at his studio, sends it over to me, and then I come up with some stuff here at my studio and then send it back".
 On December 8, 2020, the band released a Christmas single, "Christmas Saves the Year", following a Twitch stream by Joseph.